-Best mid tower ATX PC cases 2022: Top cases for your gaming PC
+Best mid tower ATX PC cases 2023: Top cases for your gaming PC

 We've built in these cases, crafting all manner of gaming PCs with different specs.
 We've then used them on a daily basis, benchmarked them, tested them and gamed with them, as well.

-By doing this, we're able to give you a breakdown of the best PC cases we've tried and the reasons why we recommend them.
+By doing this, we're able to give you a breakdown of the best PC cases we've tried, along with the reasons why we recommend them.

 Best PC case: Our top pick